-The college’s 100th anniversary planning committee will promote the centennial during various recurring activities throughout the year.
-It also is planning an Oct.
-20 gala to coincide with its alumni reunion, which will include recognition of extraordinary alumni.
-The committee also will publish an updated history book.
-Private funds will cover the costs.
+The college’s 100th anniversary planning committee promoted the centennial during various recurring activities throughout the year.
+A gala was held to coincide with its alumni reunion, which will include recognition of extraordinary alumni.
+The committee published an updated history book.
+Private funds covered the costs.

 “Our 100th year is a special milestone for the college, as well as alums, and our partners across the state,” said Juliann Sebastian, Ph.D., dean of the UNMC College of Nursing.
 “Our graduates have made immeasurable contributions to the quality of life of Nebraskans.
 With a mission of education, research and outreach, our faculty, staff and students have been at the forefront of the evolution of the profession of nursing across Nebraska, the U.S. and the world.”